Scaarus/nativedb/object/SetStateOfClosestDoorOfType.md

 Open

-To open and shut a door smoothly call every frame with bLockState=false as you increasedecrease the openshut ratio In your script tidyup you should reset the door to bLockState = false, fOpenRatio = 0.0 to release the door.
+To open and shut a door smoothly call every frame with bLockState=false as you increase/decrease the open/shut ratio In your script tidyup you should reset the door to bLockState = false, fOpenRatio = 0.0 to release the door.
 Unless you specifically want the door to remain locked for ever more.
 Get door position using helper widget: Rag Widgets -> Objects -> Show Door Info